orix-software/orix-software.github.io/pandoc/manual.md

 []{#anchor-25}Known bugs
 ------------------------

-1)  If you return to a line when your command line is bigger than 40 columns, if you try to del a chars at the previous line, you can't.
+*  « ./ » can not be used to launch a binary

-2)  « ./ » can not be used to launch a binary
+\newpage

 []{#anchor-26}BASIC11
 =====================